zeldaret/mm/CONTRIBUTING.md

 Each PR needs a review from one reviewer, plus the project lead.

-The PR author marks the comments as resolved, since they are the ones with permissions.
+The PR author marks the comments as resolved: the commenter may not have permissions to do so.
 Once all comments are addressed, it is courteous to ping the reviewer on either Discord or GitHub via re-requesting a review.

 After all the comments are addressed and at least one contributor has approved the review, the project lead can then merge the code.